ebellocchia/telegram_payment_bot/README.md

 To install it:
     pip install telegram_payment_bot

+**NOTE:** for Python 3.7 and 3.8, please use the `pyproject_legacy.toml` file.
+Just rename it to `pyproject.toml`, overwriting the existent one, and install with *pip* from the local folder:

+    pip install .

 To run the bot, edit the configuration file by specifying the API ID/hash and bot token.
 Then, move to the *app* folder and run the *bot.py* script:

     cd app